stacks-network/docs/src/pages/understand-stacks/atlas-how-it-works.md

 for this with the following tweaks:

-- If the neighbors of the visited node _N_ are all unresponsive, the random walk resets to a randomly-chosen known neighbor.
+- If the neighbors of the visited node _N_ are all unresponsive, the random walk resets to a randomly chosen known neighbor.
 There is no back-tracking on the peer graph in this case.

 - The transition probability from _N_ to a live neighbor is _NOT_ `min(1, degree(neighbor)/degree(N))` like it is in the vanilla MH algorithm.
 Instead,